maxtepkeev/python-redmine/docs/resources/group.rst

    :module: redminelib.resources.Group.User
    :noindex:

-   Removes a user from a group by it's id.
+   Removes a user from a group by its id.

    :param int user_id: (required).
 User id.
    :return: True